-This course is taught through Brightspace.
-The syllabus, information on assigned readings, and information on activities, assignments, and assessments are posted in Brightspace, as well as announcements and grades for assignments.
+This course is taught using D2L Brightspace.
+Additional resources, including the course schedule and assignments are provided in Brightspace.
 I post any presented materials in Brightspace, but not notes - those are compiled through a review of materials by YOU!
+Technical issues from computer problems to poor Internet connectivity are not accepted as an excuse for missed or late assignments.